mozilla/crlite/README.md

 ### Storage
 Storage consists of these parts:

-1. Redis, e.g. Google Cloud Memorystore, for certificate metadata (CRL DPs, serial numbers, expirations, issuers), used in filter generation.
+1. Redis, e.g. Google Cloud Memorystore, for ingestion of certificate metadata (serial numbers, expirations, issuers), used in filter generation.
+1. A local disk, for persistent storage of certificate metadata and CRLs.
+This is defined in [`containers/crl-storage-claim.yaml`](https://github.com/mozilla/crlite/blob/main/containers/crl-storage-claim.yaml).
 1. Google Cloud Storage, for storage of the artifacts when a job is completed.
-1. A local persistent disk, for persistent storage of downloaded CRLs.
-This is defined in [`containers/crl-storage-claim.yaml`](https://github.com/mozilla/crlite/blob/main/containers/crl-storage-claim.yaml).

 ### Information Flow